This post may contain affiliate links. Please read my disclaimer for more information.

 THM Baking Blend

 Although I was pleased with the baking results of some of my coconut flour and almond flour recipes, I was still dissatisfied with having to use different grain-free flours for different low carb recipes.
 I wanted one blend or mix that I could use as a direct 1:1 flour replacement for all of my baking recipes.

 I discovered the THM Baking Blend when I was searching for a low carb flour substitute that did a better job than I could of making a complete low carb flour substitute that I could use in any recipe.
 The THM Baking Blend was just what I needed.
 This low carb, gluten-free baking blend consists of a combination of oat fiber, organic coconut flour, golden Flax meal, blanched almond flour, collagen peptides, glucomannan (konjac powder)

 I like this blend because it dilutes the potency of individual low carb flours which means that you won’t be consuming an overabundance of any one nutrient per serving.

-- An almost complete low carb flour substitute suitable for muffins, biscuits, breads, pancakes, and breading.
+- An almost complete low-carb flour substitute suitable for muffins, biscuits, bread, pancakes, and breading.

 - Suitable for keto, paleo, gluten-free, and grain-free diets